unisonweb/unisonweb-org/src/data/docs/faq.md

+---
+title: Frequently Asked Questions
+description: A list of frequently asked questions about Unison, compiled and curated by the community.
+---

 This is a list of frequently asked questions about Unison, compiled and curated by the community.
-The source of this doc is [here](https://github.com/unisonweb/unisonweb-org/tree/master/src/data/docs.faq.md) and contributions are welcome!
+The source of this doc is [here](https://github.com/unisonweb/unisonweb-org/tree/master/src/data/faq.md) and contributions are welcome!

-# Build/install
+## Build/install

-## Is there a nix expression for Unison?
+### Is there a nix expression for Unison?

 Nix users can launch the Unison Codebase Manager with nix-shell like this: